Image Format Converter

 - Matte

-- The solid background color painted behind transparent pixels when the target output cannot keep alpha.
+- The solid background color painted behind transparent pixels when output cannot keep alpha.

 - HEIF brand

-- A short code in a HEIC or HEIF file header that identifies the container variant and compatibility profile.
+- A short identifier in a HEIC or HEIF file header that signals the container variant.

 - ICO payload

-- One square icon image stored inside the ICO container.
+- One square icon image stored inside an ICO file.

 References: